 How long is the school day for day pupils?

-Day pupils are expected to be in School from 8.15am to 9pm Monday to Friday and until after their school commitments on a Saturday.
-In the sixth form, day pupils stay in School for a worknight on Tuesday and Thursday evenings, which ends at 10pm.
+Day pupils are expected to be in School from 8.15am and can leave the School after their classes have finished from Monday to Friday and until after their school commitments on a Saturday.

 Is there any flexibility in the arrangements for day pupils?